kalazzawi/AWS-Cloud-Practitioner/Domain1-CloudConcepts.md

 Which of the following are important design principles you should adopt when designing systems on AWS?
 (Choose TWO)

-<br>&nbsp;&nbsp;&nbsp;&nbsp;A. Always use Global Services in your architecture rather than Regional Services.
+&nbsp;&nbsp;&nbsp;&nbsp;A. Always use Global Services in your architecture rather than Regional Services.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;B. Always choose to pay as you go.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;C. Treat servers as fixed resources.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;D. Automate wherever possible.